 Proof.
-Follows by writing out the definitions.
+This follows by writing out the definitions.

-The simplest non-trivial example of a twin SCM is the following.
+The simplest non-trivial example of a twin iSCM is the following.

 Example 8.1.10.
-Consider an SCM with exogenous input variable X, endogenous variable Y, exogenous random variable W, and structural equation:
+Consider an iSCM with exogenous input variable X, endogenous variable Y, exogenous random variable W, and structural equation:

-$$Y^{do(x)} = f(x, W)$$
+$$Y^{\mathrm{do}(x)} = f(x, W)$$

-Its graph is depicted in Figure 21.
-Twinning adds an exogenous input variable X', an endogenous variable Y', and structural equation but keeps the same endogenous random variable W. The graph of the twinned SCM is also shown in Figure 21.
+Its graph is depicted in Figure 23.
+Twinning adds an exogenous input variable X', an endogenous variable Y', and structural equation